Xerad/Xerad/README.md

 ### Hi there 👋
 I want to be a data analyst.
 I am currently receiving training at the multi-campus.
+It's my first time with Git Herb.
+I look forward to your kind cooperation.
 ![68747470733a2f2f692e696d6775722e636f6d2f6b644b686778362e676966](https://user-images.githubusercontent.com/100325894/155637454-543f0175-b0db-4216-a00c-009679b37983.gif)

 <!--